First of all, it is important to answer the question What is a walking meeting?

 10. Reduces hierarchical distinctions

-Keep in mind that co-walking is not a break from your work.
+Keep in mind that walking is not a break or a simple walk at your work.
 It is only a different way of holding a meeting that would have taken place in a colleague’s office or around a large conference table.

 Please note that not all types of meetings should be walking meetings.
 Sometimes we need special tools or it may be important to be sitting in front of the person to observe the reactions or negotiate.

-However, to accompany you during your co-walking, we suggest that you use Beenote to keep a record of your meeting.
+However, to accompany you during your co-walking, we suggest that you use Beenote with your tablet or phone to keep a record of your meeting.
 You can record the important points of your discussion and even assign tasks by voice.

 And what would be your reason for having a walking meeting at work?
 Tiredness?
 Back pain?
 Going outdoors?